 Ask those hard questions and push folks who you are committed to building with.
 When people don’t have a solid understanding of gender or are using gender specific language, and you believe this is something that impacts a person because of how they were created and born into this world: speak on it!
 If it is about cervical cancer, push to make language and spaces inclusive of everyone who was born with a cervix and push that org to do better, learn more, reach more broadly, and be more inclusive.

 Do that work if you have the energy.
 Do the work you are dedicated to.
 Do not let the work run you over, suck you dry, manipulate you, or cause you continuous pain (because this path is painful at times, until you find your way and hold onto your convictions).

 Folks need you to do this because you have the power you have and can use it with versus over other folks.

-For inquires or to hire LatiNegraSexologist@gmail.com
+For inquiries or to hire email LatiNegraSexologist@gmail.com